Just the phrase “dive computer” sounds quite intimidating, doesn’t it?

 There are 9 color options to choose from - you’ll probably find one to match with your wetsuit.

-We would go one step further though and argue that it’s at a bargain price.
+The Mares Puck Pro Wrist Dive Computer truly comes at a bargain price.
 In fact we haven’t come across a more affordable brand new dive computer.

 It’s great for beginners because it’s so simple, streamlined and straightforward.